 Proven Ways to Treat Insomnia in Elderlies

-Before considering sedatives or medications, it’s essential to explore non-pharmacological approaches.
+Before considering sedatives or medications, it’s essential to explore non-pharmacological senior care approaches.
 Many medications can negatively affect brain function and worsen balance, making them unsuitable for older adults.

 Cognitive-Behavioral Therapy for Insomnia (CBT-I)